mdzakirhussain/RTLDesignusingVerilogwithSKY130Technology/README.md

 <ul>
   <li>Introduction to open-source simulator iverilog</li>
-<li>Labs using iverilog and gtkwave</li?
+  <li>Labs using iverilog and gtkwave</li>
 <li>Introduction to Yosys and Logic synthesis</li>
 <li>Labs using Yosys and Sky130 PDKs</li>
 </ul>

 <li>Introduction to open-source simulator iverilog</li>
-<p>Icarus Verilog is a Verilog simulation and synthesis tool.
+<p align="justify">Icarus Verilog is a Verilog simulation and synthesis tool.
 It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
 For batch simulation, the compiler can generate an intermediate form called vvp assembly.
 This intermediate form is executed by the ``vvp'' command.
 For synthesis, the compiler generates netlists in the desired format.</p>

 [For more Info.](http://iverilog.icarus.com)